 Coverage Options

-People appreciate the Mile Marker loyalty program and farm-focused options, but note the limited availability in only 12 states as a major drawback:
+Forum users highlight the Mile Marker loyalty program and farm-focused options.
+The biggest complaint is limited availability (Grinnell operates in only 12 states):

 "Grinnell's Mile Marker Auto Loyalty program offers small at-fault accident forgiveness.
-You can take advantage of Grinnel Mutual's discounts to pay less in car insurance."
+You can take advantage of Grinnell Mutual's discounts to pay less in car insurance."

 Grinnell Car Insurance Coverage Options

-Grinnell provides standard coverages like other leading insurers, including liability, comprehensive and collision protection.
-The company also offers additional add-ons that include:
+Grinnell offers the same standard coverages as other top insurers, including liability, comprehensive and collision coverage.

 Other Grinnell Insurance Coverage Options to Consider